 As we have been outlining in most of the annual reports, the Company faces various risks and threats associated with the e-government business.
-It includes possible payment delays, Time and Cost overruns, Disruptions in the project when the head of the organization is changed, challenges in attracting good talent to work in less developed states and interior regions of India, etc. Inexperienced competition remains a threat and results in the loss of some of the opportunities due to unrealistic prices quoted by such companies.
+It includes possible payment delays, Time and Cost overruns, Disruptions in the project when the organization's head is changed.
+In addition, challenges in attracting good talent to work in less developed states and interior regions of India add to the threats.
+Moreover, inexperienced competition remains a threat and results in the loss of some opportunities due to unrealistic prices quoted by such companies.